I-am-PUID-0/DUMB_docs/docs/features/index.md

 # Features Overview

-## 🚀 What is DMB?
+## 🚀 What is DUMB?
-DMB (Debrid Media Bridge) is an all-in-one media management solution designed to streamline the process of **finding, downloading, organizing, and streaming media content**.
+DUMB (Debrid Unlimited Media Bridge) is an all-in-one media management solution designed to streamline the process of **finding, downloading, organizing, and streaming media content**.
 It integrates multiple services into a **single Docker image**, providing automation and efficiency for managing media libraries.

 ### 🔑 Key Features